 By Philippe Wozajer

-KABUL (Reuters) - French President Nicolas Sarkozy said during a visit to Afghanistan on Tuesday that France would pull out 1,000 troops by the end of 2012, as it speeds up its withdrawal alongside the United States.
+KABUL (Reuters) - French President Nicolas Sarkozy said during a visit to Afghanistan on Tuesday that France will pull out 1,000 troops from its mission there by the end of 2012, as it speeds up its withdrawal with the United States.

-French soldiers have been involved in the U.S.- and NATO-led Afghanistan operation since 2001 and 64 soldiers have been killed, including a soldier killed on Monday by an accidental shot from his own camp in Kapisa.
+French soldiers have been involved in the U.S.- and NATO-led Afghanistan operation since 2001 and France has lost 64 soldiers from its 4,000-strong contingent, including a soldier killed on Monday by an accidental shot from his own camp in Kapisa.

-The quicker pullout could give Sarkozy a boost ahead of the April 2012 presidential election, where he faces a tough battle from the left-wing opposition to win a second term.
+The early pullout could give Sarkozy a boost ahead of the April 2012 presidential election, where he faces a tough battle from the leftwing opposition to win a second term.

-(Additional reporting by Emmanuel Jarry and Alexandria Sage in Paris, and Michelle Nicols in Kabul; Writing by Catherine Bremer; Editing by Louise Ireland)
+(Additional reporting by Emmanuel Jarry in Paris; Writing by Catherine Bremer; editing by Michael Roddy; )